zmmdv/helm-tracker/README.md

 # helm-tracker
-Custom Golang application to track helm version inside k8s
+App to track helm version installed in cluster and in remote repo